-A core focus of the Samuel Morris Foundation is supporting children who are disabled as a result of near drowning (or other hypoxic brain injuries)
+A core focus of the Samuel Morris Foundation is supporting children who are disabled as a result of a non-fatal drowning (or what is often incorrectly referred to as near drowning) or other hypoxic brain injuries.

 We support these children directly by wherever possible assisting in the provision of equipment that will support their daily care and quality of life.

-These children are a part of a family, and the family often needs support and a safe place to discuss their feelings about what has happened to their child, what is happening with their treatment, what is happening with the their progress etc etc
+These children are a part of a family, and the family often needs support services to provide a safe place to discuss their feelings about what has happened to their child, what is happening with their treatment, what is happening with the their progress etc etc

-Support Services for families of children disabled by near drowning.
+Support Services for families of children after a non-fatal (or near) drowning.

-The Samuel Morris Foundation facilitates a support group for parents of children who have experienced a near drowning.
+The Samuel Morris Foundation facilitates support services through a support group for parents of children who have experienced a non-fatal drowning.
 Why is this support group so important?

 It is a safe and secure place where parents can discuss life, disability, death and every combination in between.

-An integral part of providing the support to the children with disabilities is supporting the families of these children, (and providing an avenue of support for families who have lost a child to drowning.)
+An integral part of providing the support services to the children after a non-fatal drowning is supporting the families of these children, (and providing an avenue of support for families who have lost a child to drowning.)

 The group run by the Samuel Morris Foundation is very clear… “it is a safe and secure place where parents can discuss life, disability, death and every combination in between” , the group is a tight knit but global community of parents who get where you are at and a wide range of issues are discussed among equals.
 The families involved are at many different stages of life after a near drowning, some families have just recently started on this journey, and some have been caring for a child with a disability caused by a near drowning for many years.
+We also acknowledge that there are many non-fatal drownings where children do not experience a disability, however there is still significant stress associated with the experience and families of these children are also welcome to participate.
 We do not claim to provide counselling as this is a family support service.
-If professional services are required we will recommend a referral to fully qualified professional psychological or counselling services.
+If professional services are required we will recommend a referral to fully qualified professional psychological or counselling service.

 If you are supporting a child with a disability (or you know someone who is who may need some assistance) then please contact us to discuss how we can help.